Feb 28, 2024

 However, even with a dedicated IP address, sending too many emails at once isn’t recommended, as the ISPs might consider it as spam.
 The best practice is starting with small numbers and slowly increasing the frequency – this helps the ISPs become familiar with your IP address.

 Another way to prevent ISPs from marking your emails as spam is to use a branded email address.
-Instead of using a free email address such as Gmail or Yahoo, use an email with your domain name.
-For instance, firstname.lastname@example.org.
+Instead of using a free email address such as Gmail or Yahoo, use a professional email address with your domain name.
+For instance, email@example.com.

 Hostinger offers a free business email with all web hosting plans.
 If you only need email hosting, premium email solutions provide more features and have higher sending volumes.
 You can get business email hosting from most trusted providers.